-Before using any connector in Azure Logic Apps, Microsoft Power Automate, or Microsoft Power Apps, the user needs to create a connection by authenticating to the backend service.
-This information on how the authentication with the backend service happens needs to be defined while creating the connector, as part of Connection Parameters.
-When creating a custom connector via the User Interface on the Power Automate/Power Apps portal, in the Security tab, you can specify which type of authentication you want the use when creating the connection.
+Before you use a connector in Azure Logic Apps, Microsoft Power Automate, or Microsoft Power Apps, you need to create a connection by authenticating to the backend service.
+This information on how the authentication with the backend service happens, needs to be defined while creating the connector as part of connection parameters.
+When creating a custom connector with the user nterface on the Power Automate or Power Apps portal, in the Security tab, you can specify which type of authentication you want to use when creating the connection.

 The different types of authentication that are currently supported are:

 - API Key based authentication

 The user doesn't need authentication to create a connection to the connector.
 An anonymous user can use your connector in this case.

 This is the simplest type of authentication.
 The user just has to provide the username and password to create the connection.